MicrosoftDocs/fabric-docs/docs/get-started/item-ownership-take-over.md

 1. In the **About** tab, select **Take over**.

-1. A message bar indicates whether the take over was successful. , a message bar will indicate that.
+1. A message bar indicates whether the take over was successful.

    If the take over fails, due to either parent item ownership failure or child item ownership failure, select **Take over** again.